-CIS536 Machine Learning for Data Science (3 credits) Spring
+CIS536 Applied Machine Learning (3 credits) Spring

 This is a required course for the MS in Data Science program.
 It extends certain topics of CIS431 Modern Applied Statistical Learning and focuses on the theoretical basis as well as applications of the state-of-the-art machine learning algorithms.
 Students will get familiar with Python machine learning tools and use them for projects.
 Prerequisite: CIS431